samtron1412/docs/soc/edu/learning.md

 - Understanding alone is not enough to master the material
     + It needs to combine with Practice and Repetition in a variety of circumstances

+### 3. Evaluating, Reflecting, Debriefing

+- Tests
+    + Test yourself everything, and all the time
+    + Don't look at the solution and just try to recall everything
+    + Using flash cards
 - Explain things in a simple manner so that a 10 years old can understand it.
 (Feynman's technique)
     + On a piece of paper, write down the concept that you want to